rahuman23/foundation-DSTA-NHT/docs/diyfoundation/diyfoundation.md

 will deploy your Foundation VM.
 That Foundation instance will be used to image and create a cluster from the remaining 3 nodes in the Block.

+!!!caution
--   In following steps, you may replace xx with your assigned cluster ID
+          In following steps, you should replace xx part of the IP octet with your assigned cluster ID

 ## DIY Environment